What is a Dental Assistant?

 What is the workplace of a Dental Assistant like?

-Almost all dental assistants work in dentists' offices.
+Almost all dental assistants work in dental offices.
 Dental assistants work under the supervision of dentists and may work closely with dental hygienists in their day-to-day activities.

 Frequently Asked Questions